 In this counseling answer:

-•Kindly suggest that whenever you have bad thoughts about others or feel like saying something negative, imagine a big red stop sign.
+•Whenever you have bad thoughts about others or feel like saying something negative, imagine a big red stop sign.

 •Seek Allah’s forgiveness of these behaviors, please do repent for harming others with your words and thoughts.